Lanzarote Cycling Holiday

 Narrow lane leads you along a ridge to the isolated chapel of Nuestra Senora de las Nieves.
 Park the bikes and walk over to the cliff edge for a truly spectacular view of Famara beach some 600 meters below!
 You’ve earned it so it’s now time to enjoy a wonderful long descent down to the town of Teguise.
 Once the island’s capital, the town is a warren of winding streets and alleyways, a good place for a lunch break.
 The descent continues to the village of Nazaret where you can stop to visit another of garden that was once the home of actor Omar Sharif.
 A little further downhill you come to Tahiche where it is possible to visit Manrique’s own, rather amazing house and museum built into an old lava flow.

 The route then heads into the La Geria wine region.
 The vineyards here are rather unique as each vine sits in it’s own little, ash-covered hollow, protecting it from wind and aiding moisture collection.
-You’ll spend the next two nights in either the sleepy village of San Bartolomé or Teguise.
+You’ll spend the next two nights in the small village of San Bartolomé or nearby Teguise.

 Day 4 : Famara Roundtrip